Updated: Mar 21

 “I didn’t really graduate high school.
 I left early when I was like 14, but I always had books around me,” he said.
 “I just read things that I was interested in.
 I started off reading magazines, that’s how I learned about hip-hop culture outside of L.A.”

 “A lot of my best ideas, a lot of my business savvy… came from books.
-I read books about the industry, I read books about the deals that was done in the industry, and [how] these dudes held out and made certain decisions that empowered them for the rest of their careers.”
+I read books about the industry, I read books about the deals that were done in the industry, and [how] these dudes held out and made certain decisions that empowered them for the rest of their careers.”

 The Marathon: Book Club

-Los Angeles Times Reports: A fan from Wisconsin created a meme listing all of the books that Hussle had mentioned in interviews, songs and motivational messages that she had been compiling for years.
-It includes self-help bestsellers, cult classics and little-known books by black authors.
+Los Angeles Times Reports: A fan from Wisconsin created a meme listing all of the books that Hussle had mentioned in interviews, songs, and motivational messages that she had been compiling for years.
+It includes self-help bestsellers, cult classics, and little-known books by black authors.